 The old saying goes, “your company’s most important assets go up and down the elevator every day.”
 Page goes further and points to the fact that each of your employees is a potential ‘brand ambassador’.
 Here’s where the power of film comes in.

-Tribe Truth #1: Being you on camera.
+Tribe Truth #1: Be yourself on camera.

 When working with non-professionals (a.k.a. real people), I typically do phone pre-interviews before deciding with the client who we’ll actually cast in the project.
 When I meet them on the shoot day (if not before), I try and get to know them as people.
-I don’t like to talk about what we’ll discuss when we film; rather, I make small talk.
+I don’t like to talk about what we’ll discuss when we film the actual employee video; rather, I make small talk.
 For me, small talk is a big deal.
-For while I already know about this person’s business persona and what their company stands for, I know nothing about what they’re like as a person.
+For while I may already know about this person’s business persona and what their company stands for, I know nothing about what they’re like as a person.
 I need to get a sense of their passions, their style of communicating and how they smile without the glare of the lights.

 Tribe Truth #2: Vulnerability is a good thing.